 The album’s release coincided with the boys’ second sold-out show at the Royal Albert Hall – which was even more spectacular than their first show there in 2014 featuring a full string section as well as the ever-dependable sax players.
 And they followed this up with another Hyde Park appearance in front of a crowd of 50,000 with their old mate Eric Clapton headlining.

 Sadly, these two remarkable outings were to be Chas and Dave’s final live appearances as Chas succumbed to Pneumonia and passed-away on September 22nd.
 The huge public outpouring of sadness coupled with celebration of Chas’ life culminated in a memorable tribute show at Shepherd’s Bush Empire in December, featuring appearances from performers who were Chas’s friends and past collaborators as well as his favourite artists such as Eric Clapton, Albert Lee, Joe Brown, Paul Whitehouse and many more.
 The show was, of course, presented by Dave and raised over £40,000 for Chas’ chosen charity WaterAid.
 A fitting tribute indeed.

 As long as there is the music, Chas – and Dave’s story won’t end there.
 And with the Chas & Dave Gold album entering the UK album charts in the top ten recently it’s clear that the love for their music is as strong as ever.
-Further releases are planned, and of course the new West End stage show of Only Fools & Horses will feature some classic Chas & Dave songs as well as brand new songs that Chas wrote for the show with the show’s star Paul Whitehouse.
+Further releases are planned, and of course the West End stage show of Only Fools & Horses featured classic Chas & Dave songs as well as brand new songs that Chas wrote for the show with the show’s star Paul Whitehouse.